ahrjarrett/boilerplate_test/README.md

 # functional javascript tdd boilerplate

-written so i can learn testing w/ the ramda lib
+so i can learn mocha and ramda.js